vmax1145/VMaxMotorTester/README.md

 # VMaxMotorTester DIY brushless motors thrust stand

+## CAUTION !!!
+Be carefull when working with thrust stand.
+Rotating propeller is extreemly dangerous !!!

 Thrust stand is implemented with ESP32S3 supermini board to control Tekko32 F4 AM32 ESC and read extended KISS telemetry data as well as data from HX711 connected to load cell.
 Collected data transmitted via USB serial to HTML page for visualization and control.